Damage from dry rot creates small, rectangular pieces of crumbling wood on the surface.

 We offer FREE, no-obligation dry basement and crawl space quotes in our service area.
 We can answer all your questions and point out the sources of humidity and moisture in your home.

-We service Ontario, including Vaughan, Markham, Mississauga and nearby areas such as Brampton, Vaughan, Oshawa, Richmond Hill, Barrie, Peterborough, Newmarket.
+We service Ontario, including Toronto, Markham, Mississauga and nearby areas such as Brampton, Vaughan, Oshawa, Richmond Hill, Barrie, Peterborough, Newmarket.